 Your VO2 max, training history, and personal background information are then taken in account in producing a highly personalized training program that even takes into consideration the recovery time.

 In my opinion, this feature is a boon to beginners who are new to exercise and don’t have the knowledge nor foundation on how to start.
-So, instead of subscribing to a training plan, it is now possible to leave the “planning” to the watch and exercise accordingly based on the selected areas of focus.
+So, instead of subscribing to a training plan, it is now possible to leave the “planning” to the watch and work out to the programme created based on the selected areas of focus.

 I didn’t get to use this feature in depth since the concept of adaptive means the watch requires months of continuous usage to crunch out some meaningful program for the individual.